 Our research, development and clinical programs, as well as our manufacturing and marketing operations, are subject to extensive regulation in the United States and other countries.
 Most notably, products that may in the future be sold in the United States are subject to regulation by the FDA.
-Certain of our product candidates in the United States require FDA pre-marketing approval of a BLA pursuant to 21 C.F.R. § 314.
+Certain of our product candidates in the United States will require FDA approval of a BLA prior to marketing.
 Foreign countries may require similar or more onerous approvals to manufacture or market these products.